 The Kenema Government Hospital's Outreach team plays a crucial role in the containment of Lassa Fever.
 Due to the highly contagious nature of the disease, identifying cases before they have the opportunity to transmit the disease and cause large scale outbreaks is an important part of the Lassa Fever Programs battle against this deadly virus.
 Their work consists of conducting case investigations, contact tracing and sensitization campaigns targeted at health workers as well as the general public.

-The Outreach team currently consists of team Supervisor Richard Fonnie and Outreach team Officer Lansana Kanneh.
+The Outreach team currently led by Outreach team Officer Lansana Kanneh.

 Within 24 hours of a Lassa positive patient being admitted to the ward, the team will visit the community from where the patient was transferred.
 The purpose of their visit is two-fold.
 Firstly they want to determine whether the patient contracted the disease from a primary or secondary source of infection.
 In other words, was the virus transmitted to the patient directly from a contaminated rodent, or from another individual carrying the disease.
 They will also conduct a household hygiene assessment in order to identify any risk factors that may indicate the presence of rodent infestation.
 They work closely with the Ecology team who if required will trap rodents in a bid to destroy the rodent population.
 Secondly they must establish whether anyone may have been at risk of contracting the disease through close contact with the patient.
 Anyone displaying symptoms of Lassa Fever will be tested and the general health of those individuals who have been in close contact with the patient is monitored for 21 days, which is the duration of the incubation period.
 This may include having their temperature taken at a local health clinic on a daily basis and ensuring that any changes in general health are reported as soon as they appear.